Financial-Times/origami-build-tools/README.md

 Runs:

-* __scssLint(gulp, config)__ Config accepts:
+* __sassLint(gulp, config)__ Config accepts:
-	- scssLintPath: `String` Path to your custom 'sass-lint.yml' config file.
+	- sassLintPath: `String` Path to your custom 'sass-lint.yml' config file.
 (Default: 'origami-build-tools/config/sass-lint.yml') _This may be set for product development, but developers of Origami-compliant components are required to accept the default_
 	- excludeFiles `Array` e.g. `['!**/demo.scss']`
 * __esLint(gulp, config)__ Config accepts:
 	- esLintPath: `String` Path to your custom esLint config file.
 (Default: 'origami-build-tools/config/.eslintrc' _This may be set for product development, but developers of Origami-compliant components are required to accept the default_